NevardYad/Project02/README.md

 - 11/18/19 made all of the different branches and started working on my css and making sure my gitignore was working

+- 11/20/19 had an issue with git and gitignore

 ## Picture Attribution
 ![Photo by Piotr Makowski on Unsplash](images/piotr-makowski-SIKCOftUa8Y-unsplash.jpg) Photo by Piotr Makowski on Unsplash